 - Spirit of Aloha: Disney Dinner Show

-As a plus, all the 2023 Dining Plans come with a refillable souvenir mug you can refill everywhere you get a drink, and take home to help remember your trip!
+As a plus, all the Dining Plans come with a refillable souvenir mug you can refill everywhere you get a drink and take it home to help remember your trip!

 What are some of the Best Disney restaurants for the dining plan?